History of Enterprise Funds

 2011: Second Wave of Enterprise Funds

 Until recently, the Enterprise Fund model had not been replicated within USAID as an economic development tool.
-However, in early 2011, the events characterized as the “Arab Spring” led to a renewed interest in the potential use of this model in the Middle East as well as in other countries undergoing economic and political transitions.
+However, in early 2011, the events characterized as the “Arab Spring” led to a renewed interest in the potential use of this model in countries in the Middle East undergoing economic and political transitions.

 In May 2011, Former President Barack Obama announced that he would seek authority to create an Enterprise Fund to promote the development of the Egyptian private sector and catalyze investment in promising small and medium-sized enterprises (SMEs).
 Upon authorization and following the earlier Enterprise Fund model, the United States launched the Egyptian-American Enterprise Fund (EAEF) in 2013, a private corporation seeded with U.S. government funds to promote the development of Egypt’s private sector.